FlyingCow31/FlyingCow31/README.md

 😄 Pronouns: he/him
 > Reach me: @gael.tournier (discord); gael.tournier32@gmail.com (email)

+You can support me on Ko-Fi if you like what I do !
 <!---
 FlyingCow31/FlyingCow31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.